coreybailey07/curriculum-vitae/README.md

 ## About

-This is a fork of Ceevee 2.0 updated with React 17.
+This is a fork of Ceevee 2.0 using React 17.
+A project excercise so I could become more familiar with React and building out SPA pages.

 This code is released under the [MIT License](LICENSE.txt).